-- (1) Listed individually in the National Register of Historic Places (a listing maintained by the department of interior) or preliminary determined by the secretary of the interior as meeting the requirements for individual listing on the National Register. - (2) Certified or preliminarily determined by the secretary of the interior as contributing to the historical significance of a registered historic district or a district preliminarily determined by the secretary to qualify as a registered historic district. - (3) Individually listed on a state inventory of historic places in states with historic preservation programs which have been approved by the secretary to qualify as a registered historic district. - (4) Individually listed on a local inventory of historic places in communities with historic preservation programs that have been certified either: - a.
+- (1) Listed individually in the National Register of Historic Places (a listing maintained by the department of interior) or preliminary determined by the secretary of the interior as meeting the requirements for individual listing on the National Register; or - (2) Certified or preliminarily determined by the secretary of the interior as contributing to the historical significance of a registered historic district or a district preliminarily determined by the secretary to qualify as a registered historic district; or - (3) Individually listed on a state inventory of historic places and determined as eligible by states with historic

+- preservation programs which have been approved by the secretary of the interior; or - (4) Individually listed on a local inventory of historic places and determined as eligible by communities with historic preservation programs that have been certified either: - a.
 By an approved state program as determined by the secretary of the interior, or - b.
 Directly by the secretary of the interior in states without approved programs.

-Illicit connections means an illicit connection is defined as either of the following:
+Illicit connections mean an illicit connection is defined as either of the following:

-Any drain or conveyance, whether on the surface or subsurface, which allows an illegal discharge to enter the storm drain system including but not limited to any conveyances which allow any non-stormwater discharge including sewage, process wastewater, and wash water to enter the storm drain system and any connections to the storm drain system from indoor drains and sinks, regardless of whether said drain or connection had been previously allowed, permitted, or approved by an authorized enforcement agency; or

-Any drain or conveyance connected from a commercial or industrial land use to the storm drain system which has not been documented in plans, maps, or equivalent records and approved by an authorized enforcement agency.
+- (1) Any drain or conveyance, whether on the surface or subsurface, which allows an illegal discharge to enter the storm drain system including but not limited to any conveyances which allow any non-stormwater discharge including sewage, process wastewater, and wash water to enter the storm drain system and any connections to the storm drain system from indoor drains and sinks, regardless of whether said drain or connection had been previously allowed, permitted, or approved by an authorized enforcement agency; or - (2) Any drain or conveyance connected from a commercial or industrial land use to the storm drain system which has not been documented in plans, maps, or equivalent records and approved by an authorized enforcement agency.